- Oats, haggis, and high-calorie breakfasts – Scotland food and traditional cuisine

 This high-calorie, cholesterol inducing start to the day is still standard fare – or at least an option – in most Scots-owned bed and breakfast establishments and will be on the menu on all hotels.
 This substantial option of Scotland food has evolved from the lavish spreads enjoyed by the well-to-do in the Scotland of old.
 Contemporary descriptions of breakfast spreads in the houses of clan chiefs in the 18th century describe plates of salt beef, salt herrings and smoked salmon all being commonly available.

 Though salt herring, as a Scotland food, seems to have disappeared, porridge, kippers or yellow (smoked) fish, bacon, black pudding, sausage, mushrooms, tattie scones and eggs of all kinds in any combination form the basis of a meal designed to sustain a hard day’s sight-seeing, or possibly a couple of thousand feet of mountain ascent.
 ‘In the breakfast‘, the English lexicographer Dr Johnson pontificated, during his 1773 visit, ‘the Scots…must be confessed to excel us….If an epicure could remove by a wish in quest of sensual gratification….he would breakfast in Scotland‘.
-Doesn’t he sound a pompous old so-and-so?
+Doesn’t he sound like a pompous old so-and-so?!

 A traditional breakfast dish recipe